matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 But Clojure has got literals, as I said.
 That is a vector.
 That is a map.
 OK.
 Key, value, key, value, key, value.
 You see it prints with commas?
-Commas are whitespace.
+Commas are white space.
 I could have typed them in if I wanted to.
 But they do not do anything.

 Just a couple of other little quick things.
 Maps are functions of